 Students wishing to take an option must seek the approval of the Course Director in Week 1 of Michaelmas term, and complete the option selection by Friday Week 1 of Michaelmas term.
 A place on an Option course is subject to availability, and students are not guaranteed their first choice.
-The ODID Options list will be available in Canvas in Induction Week (Michaelmas Week 0).
-Option courses will take place in Hilary term, and will be examined according to the exam regulations and exam conventions of the programme which owns it.
+The ODID Options list, including timings and methods of assessment, will be published at the start of Michaelmas term.
+Option courses will take place in Hilary term.